Design How to

 The designer's guide to image compression

 Don’t know your JPEGs from your PNGs?
-Our guide to image compression explains the fundamental concepts and terminology you need to know.
+Our guide to image compression explains the fundamental concepts and terminology you need to know, plus some handy tools that might make your life easier.

-Whether you’re a designer working for print, the web or TV and film, image compression is a necessary tool that you’ll use on a daily basis.
-Without it, we’d be emailing files that take up hundreds of megabytes, and browsing the web would be like walking through treacle.
+Whether you're a designer working for print, the web or TV and film, image compression is a necessary tool that you'll use on a daily basis.
+Without it, we'd be emailing files that take up hundreds of megabytes, trying to send large files would take hours, your landing page would never appear, and browsing the web would be like walking through treacle.

 All modern design tools have complex built-in image compression algorithms that abstract the decision-making process from designers.
 But having a clear understanding of how and why image files are compressed can help ensure your output is accurate and reproduces as you intended.
-Here we'll walk you through 10 basic terms and concepts of image compression that all designers need to know.
+Here we'll walk you through the basic terms and concepts of image compression that all designers need to know, then look at some of the more useful tools on the market to help you out.

 01. Bitmaps